Wareham, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 46.3 sqmi, of which 35.8 sqmi is land and 10.5 sqmi is water.
 The total area is 22.64% water.
 Wareham is bordered by Marion to the southwest, Buzzards Bay to the southeast, Rochester to the west, Middleborough to the northwest, Carver and Plymouth to the north, and Bourne to the east.
 The town's localities are numerous, the most important being East Wareham, Onset, Point Independence, Wareham Center, and West Wareham.
 The town is just west of Cape Cod, and is 18 mi east of New Bedford, approximately 45 mi east of Providence, Rhode Island and 55 mi south-southeast of Boston.

+In recent years, the town has sought to use its location as part of Cape Cod as a marketing ploy.

 Wareham is the innermost town on the north shore of Buzzards Bay.
-The Weweantic River empties in the southwest corner of town, with the Sippican River and other brooks emptying into it.
+The Weweantic River empties in the southwestern corner of town, with the Sippican River and other brooks emptying into it.
 The Wareham River, which is formed at the confluence of the Wankinco and Agawam rivers, flows into the harbor east of the Weweantic, and has brooks and the Mill Pond River as tributaries.
 To the east lie Onset Bay and Buttermilk Bay, both of which empty into the head of the bay, at the right-of-way of the Cape Cod Canal.
 Between these rivers and bays lie several points and necks, including Cromesett Point, Swift's Neck, Long Beach Point, Indian Neck, Stony Point, Cedar Island Point, Codman's Point, Sias Point and Whittemore's Point.
 The southern boundary of Myles Standish State Forest is concurrent with the town line between Wareham and Plymouth.

-The town of Wareham encompasses a number of neighborhoods and named places, including Onset, Wareham Center, West Wareham, East Wareham, and Weweantic.
+The town of Wareham encompasses a number of neighborhoods and named places, including Onset, Wareham Center, West Wareham, East Wareham, Weweantic, and White Island Shores.

 There are a number of ponds and lakes in Wareham, including Blackmore Pond, Horseshoe Pond, and Mill Pond.